violapatrao22/Facial-Age-Prediction-using-CNN-SVR-models/README.md

     ```bash
    pip install numpy matplotlib pillow tensorflow scikit-learn

-4. **Dataset Structure:**
+3. **Dataset Structure:**
    The dataset should be organized in a way where each folder is named after the age it represents, containing images of people of that age.

-5. **Usage**
+4. **Usage:**
    Run the script.
 Execute the Python script to load the data, train the models, and evaluate the results.
      ```bash
      python script.py

- Sample Output:
+5. **Sample Output:**
    After running the script, the Mean Absolute Error (MAE) of the predictions on the test set will be displayed.
 Additionally, a few sample predictions will be visualized with the actual and predicted ages.

 ## Results